technodelight/jira/README.md

 # TODO:

-- extract templating to technodelight/simplate w/ javascript, add `depends`
++ extract templating to technodelight/simplate w/ javascript, add `depends`
-- move jira client into separate class, inject it into the wrapper which will have the specific methods
++ move jira client into separate class, inject it into the wrapper which will have the specific methods
++ hide branch names from list views, show branch names incl. generated when verbosity enabled
++ add verbosity handling where it makes sense (ie. show assignee if `-v`, show assignee and description if `-vv` etc)
 - log time command (https://docs.atlassian.com/jira/REST/latest/#d2e2855)
 - your daily worklog (worklogDate >= startOfDay() AND worklogAuthor = currentUser())
+- use service container
 - create a jql query builder for assembling various queries?
 - add a command which reads meeting ticket IDs from config, adds separate commands for each (ie. `standup=PROJ-321`, then `jira standup 15m`)
 - add a command which reads transitions from config, adds separate commands for each (ie. `pick="Picked up by dev", oops="Oops", then `jira oops PROJ-123` will do the trick)